yusupovanton/logctx/README.md

-# go-contextzerologger
+# loggerctx
-Package go-contextzerologger is aimed to provide fast logging with context in go
+Everything you need in one logger